-'''

 <filename> <-options> [filename] [-options]

-'''

-Options are denoted by a - sign then an alphabetic character, supported options being:

--B generate a true BSS section for any such named sections

--D debug - include all symbols in the binary file using DR standard 8 character format (for MOn or other debuggers)
+- Options are denoted by a sign then an alphabetic character, supported options being: - -B generate a true BSS section for any such named sections - -D debug include all symbols in the binary file using DR standard 8 character format (for MOn or other debuggers)

-- F force pass 2 of the linker, useful if you want to see all errors (as any pass 1 errors will, by default, stop the link before the second pass)

-- L specify that all following filenames are library filenames

-- M $\,$ dump a map file showing the order of the sections and labels.
-The map filename will be the main filename with an extension of .MAP

--0 specify object code filename, may be followed by white space before filename

--Q 'quiet' mode, which disables the pause after the link

--S dump a symbol table listing, The symbol table filename will be the main filename with an extension of .SYM

-- T truncate to eight characters

-- U force upper case

-- -W specify control file filename, defaults to .LNK extension - X extended debug, using the HiSoft extended debug format for use with Mon.

-Normally any file specified given are assumed to be input files, defaulting to the extension of .BIN, though if a .LNK extension is specified it will be taken to be a control file.
-After a -L option, filenames are all assumed to be library files.

-The output file can be specified with the -o option on the command line, or using the OUTPUT directive in the control file.
+- F force pass 2 of the linker, useful if you want to see all errors (as any pass 1 errors will, by default, stop the link before the second pass) and the second sec -L specify that all following filenames are library filenames - M dump a map file showing the order of the sections and labels.
+The map filename will be the main filename with an extension of .MAP -0 specify object code filename, may be followed by white space before filename - Q 'quiet' mode, which disables the pause after the link , - S dump a symbol table listing, The symbol table filename will be the main filename with an extension of .SYM Annual Survey Contraction - T truncate to eight characters - U force upper case - W specify control file filename, defaults to .LNK extension (111) - X extended debug, using the HiSoft extended debug format for use with Mon. defaul specifi ally any file specified given are assumed to be input files, ting to the extension of .BIN, though if a .LNK extension is ed it will be taken to be a control file.
+After a -L option, nes are all assumed to be library files.
+The output file can be specified with the -O option on the command line, or using the OUTPUT directive in the control file.
 If there is more than one of these directives or options, the last one is used.
-If there is none given, then the first input filename specified in the command line or control file is used, with an extension of .PRG.
+If there is none given, then the first input filename specified in the command control file is used, with an extension of .PRG.
+And Service Exa mple Command Lines PART1 PART2 -d Reads PART1.BIN and PART2.BIN as input files, and generates PART1.PRG as an output file complete with debugging information.
+PART1 PART2 -0 TEST.PRG Part and the second second

-Example Command Lines

-PART1 PART2 -d

-Reads PARTI.BIN and PART2.BIN as input files, and generates PARTI.PRG as an output file complete with debugging information.

-PART1 PART2 -0 TEST.PRG